dianamoreira/thefuck/ArchSW-docs/REPORT.md

 Also, since _the fuck_ is a very configurable app, it allows it's users to easily make their own rules.
 And that's where **settings.py** comes in.
 The user can change it to make the program fit it's own needs, and even help the community by improving it.

 ### Development View

-This view, also known as **Implementation View**, focuses on configuration management and internal organization of the software components in the development environment.
+This view, also known as **Implementation View**, illustrates a system from a programmer's perspective and focuses on configuration management and internal organization of the software components in the development environment.
 For this system, we'll use the [package diagram](http://www.agilemodeling.com/artifacts/packageDiagram.htm) below to describe the dependencies between the main components of the code.

 ![DevelopmentDiagram](/ArchSW-docs/Diagrams/PackageDiagram.png)